Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Proposed Simultaneous State and Parameter Estimation

 \subsection{Simultaneous State and Parameter Estimator}

-Prior to designing the simultaneous state and parameter estimator, the estimable parameters are added to all the original states of the field model to form an augmented system $x_a(t) = [x(t)~~\bm{\Phi}^e]$.
-The continuous-time system is also discretized so that the extended Kalman filter can be designed.
-The discrete time version of the augmented system, taking into account the non-estimable parameters can be expressed as follows:
+~ Before designing the estimator, the estimable parameters are incorporated into the original states of the field model to create an augmented system, \(x_a(t) = [x(t)~~\bm{\Phi}^e]\).
+The continuous-time system is then converted into its discrete-time equivalent.
+The discrete-time representation of the augmented system, including the effect of the non-estimable parameters, is expressed as:

-It is important to note that the non-estimable parameters are assigned some nominal values during the estimation of $x_a$.
-However, at each sampling time, the Kriging interpolation approach will be used to update the elements of $\bm{\Phi}^{ne}$ after estimating the elements of $\bm{\Phi}^{e}$.
+It is important to highlight that nominal values are assigned to the non-estimable parameters during the estimation of \(x_a\).
+However, at each sampling time, the elements of \(\bm{\Phi}^{ne}\) will be updated using the Kriging interpolation method, based on the estimated values of the elements in \(\bm{\Phi}^{e}\).

-The extended Kalman filtering technique is chosen as the data assimilation technique in this work.
-In the first step of EKF, the filter is initialized with a guess of the augmented state $x_{a}(0)$ and its covariance matrix $P_{a}(0|0)$.
-The new augmented state $x_{a}$ and its covariance matrix $P_{a}$ are predicted using the nonlinear model at time $k+1$:
+The EKF is employed for data assimilation in this framework.
+A detailed justification for its selection is provided in Remark~\ref{rm:ekf}.
+The EKF is initialized with an initial estimate of the augmented state, \(\hat{x}_{a}(0)\), and its covariance matrix, \(P_{a}(0|0)\).
+During the prediction step, the augmented state and its covariance matrix are forecasted using the field model as follows: